 Herbert Hoover after assisting Americans stranded in Europe at the onset of world War I, helped organize the Commission for Relief in Belgium (CRB) (October 1914).
 The purpose was to provide food relief for occupied Belgium and Belgian refugees.
 The CRB fed millions of people in Belgium and occupied northern France (1914-18).
 Americans raised money, obtained food, shipped the food past the British naval blockade and prwling German submarines, and supervised the distribution of the food by the Comité National de Secours et d'Alimentation.
 The CRB shipped 5.7 million tons of food to Belgium, much of it was flour.
 The flour was packaged in cotton bags by American mills.
 In addition to the flour itself, the CRB also monitored by the CRB since cotton could be used in the manufacture of German ammunition.
 The empty flour sacks were distributed to professional schools, sewing workrooms, convents, and artists.
 When the United States entered the war, Belgian relief was turned over to the Comité Hispanico-Hollandais.
 This had figurehead directors (the king of Spain and the queen of Holland).
 Hoover continued to actually oversee the effort to aid Belgium and the food continued to come from America.
 The CRB continued to function through 1919.
 Some 2.5 million tons of food worth $300 million fed some 10 million people in Belgium and France, about 7 million of that total were Belgians.
 This is an extrodinary figure give that that the 1914 population of Belgium was only about 7.5 million people.
 The American effort was an exceptional, unpresedented indertaking and 'constituted a superb accomplishment, technically, morally, and practically'.
 [Burner]

-Bulgaria had not yet revovered from the Balkans War when world war I broke out.
+Bulgaria had not yet revovered from the Balkans War when World War I broke out.
 It at first remained neutral, but saw the opportunity to regain lost territory by joining the Cental Powers (1915).
 The country had lost some of its most valuable farm lands in the Balkan Wars.
 The country was a poor, largely agricultural country of only 4.5 million people.
 It mobilized a 0.8 million man army, am incredible effort by such a large country.
 The Germans provided modern arms and equipment.
-World war I, however, was not like therelatively sj=hort BakansWar.
+World War I, however, was not like the relatively short Bakan Wars.
 And the country was not prepared to keep its huge army under arms for an extended period.
 The conscription of rural workers affected agicultural productivity.
-Foods supplies were also reduced by black markert shipping.
-Germny was unable to supply the Bulgars.
+Foods supplies were also reduced by black markert shopping.
+Germny was unable to supply the Bulgars with food or with adequate arms.
 Thus there were shortges of food as well as equipmen by the last year of the war (1918).
 The Army reported shortages of basic equipment, especiall boots because of leather shortages.
-The army had to feed the soldiers corn bread with perhaps a little meat.
+The Army had to feed the soldiers corn bread with perhaps a little meat.
+By the final mnonths of the War, some 0.9 million Bulgars were still under arms--almost 40 percent of the country's male population (autumn 1918).
+The Bulgars suffered 0.3 milliom casualties with 0.1 million killed.
+This was the cgreates prportionasl losses of any World War I combsatant country.
+It created a severe food problem.
+Bad weather and shortages of farm labor caused a 50 percent frop nin the all-imprtant grain harvest.
+A run away infltion add to the food and fuel problems, especilly in the cities.
+Women's food riots began in the cities (early 1917).

-France's rich agicultural sector helped feed the country during World War I. Like other countries, however, food production declined.
+France's rich agicultural sector helped feed the country during World War I. France had industry, by it was more agricultural than either Brutain ior Germsny.
+Like other countries, however, food production declined.
 France concripted agricultural workers and had to feed a huge army, meaning unproductive workers.
-Thus France was not in a position to provide the massive food supplies neded by refugees, both Belgians and the population of northern France.
-America was.
+Thus France was not in a position to provide the massive food supplies neded by thec 2 million refugees, both Belgians and the population of northern France.
+Homes and other facilitues were opened throughout France for the refugees.
+America was in aposition to help.
 The American Commission for Relief in Belgium (CRB) also coordinated relief in northern France after 1915.
 This included both the Belgian and French refugees.
 The German invasion of northern France affected industrial production, but had less of an impact on agriculture.
 Private American ($3.6 billion) and British ($3 billion) war loans enabled France to maintain military production and import food.
 With American entry into the war, American food, money and raw materials flowed into France (1917).
 And the U.S. Goverment provided loans to support France.
+There was a very imprtant program organized by the red Cross to aid Picarrdy, a badly damaged are of northern France.
+It grew out of the Committee for Devestated France.

 Highly industrialized Germany was one of the Ruropean countrie most vulneranle to food shortages.
 Germany wa not self sufficent in food production.
 It imported vast quantities of food from Russia -- the European bread basket.
 And also from from other countries through maritime commerce, primarily through the port of Hamburg.
 Going to war with Russia and Britain which had the naval power to blockade the North Sea (thus shutting down the port of Hamnburg) was